how you can help

 Phase 2: Transitional Housing

 For those who are ready, we provide on-site transitional housing.
-Currently, three individuals live on our campus.
-They are clean, sober, and actively engaged in learning life skills, financial literacy, and healthy relational habits. real lives. real change
+Currently, 2 individuals live on our campus.
+They are clean, sober, and actively engaged in learning life skills, financial literacy, and healthy relational habits.
+Real lives.
+Real change.

 Plans are underway for a barndominium residence designed specifically for women rescued from human trafficking.
 This will be a long-term healing home offering therapy, community, and a safe space to rebuild their lives with dignity